Table of Contents

 • Offline Creation allows creating DIDs without any on-chain transactions.

-• Aggregator Beacons can aggregate any number of updates from any number of DID controllers in one Bitcoin transaction.
+• Aggregate Beacons can aggregate any number of updates from any number of DID controllers in one Bitcoin transaction.

 • Non-Repudiation is provided by - and Late Publishing is avoided by - ensuring 100% valid coverage of the entire update history without gaps or ambiguity.